shandongfx/nimbios_enm/Appendix1_case_study.md

 # the following code gives the same results
 meanPPT2 <-  (wet + dry)/2

-# histogram of one layer
+# to display the histogram of one layer
 hist(twoLayers[[1]])
 ```